ncatlab/nlab-content/pages/2908.md

 As special cases of the last item:

-*  A concrete category is bounded monadic if and only if it is equationally presentable (presented by a variety) by a small set of equations.
+*  A concrete category is bounded monadic if and only if it is equationally presentable (presented by a variety) with a small set of operations (and hence equations).
-*  A concrete category is bounded algebraic if and only if it is presented by a quasivariety with a small set of axioms.
+*  A concrete category is bounded algebraic if and only if it is presented by a quasivariety with a small set of operations.
 *  A concrete category is finitary monadic if and only if it is the category of algebras for some finitary variety; that is, we have only a small set of finitary operations.
 *  A concrete category is finitary algebraic if and only if it is the category of algebras for some finitary quasivariety.